leon-thomm/Ryven/docs/README.md

 #### Update Event Method

-Now you just need to put your code into the update method.
-There is one convention that you need to consider:
+Now you basically put your code into the update method.
 If your node has one or more execution inputs, you always need to check for _input_called_.
 That enables your node having mutliple execution inputs triggering different behaviour.

         def update_event(self, input_called=-1):
             if input_called == 0: